edgexfoundry/edgex-docs/docs_src/microservices/device/profile/Ch-DeviceProfile.md

 * readWrite - `R`, `RW`, or `W` indicating whether the value is readable or writable.
 * defaultValue - a value used for PUT requests which do not specify one.
+* assertion - a string value to which a reading (after processing) is compared.
+ If the reading is not the same as the assertion value, the device's operating state will be set to disbled.
+This can be useful for health checks.
 * base - a value to be raised to the power of the raw reading before it is returned.
 * scale - a factor by which to multiply a reading before it is returned.
 * offset - a value to be added to a reading before it is returned.